bmsleight/SplendidSnapApp/README.md

 If it is correct you will move to the next challenge.
 The screen will say 'Success!
 You have made 1 correct match.
 Touch this and you will be taken to the next set of icons.
 If it is wrong you will see a failure screen. ''Failure!
 Change at least one to make a match.
 Touch the screen and go back and try again.
 At the end of your game you will see your score time.
-Try and set the high score by completign a round of 10 screens.
+Try and set the high score by completing a round of 10 screens.

 Good Luck!